 Penalty: a fine of $500.

+[Regulation 20 amended in Gazette 17 Dec 2010 p.
+6418.]

 21. Surveillance poles, traps and lures

-(1) The Chief Officer or an authorised person may, in any part of the State, erect or install poles, insect traps, lures or other devices for use in detecting the presence of EHB.
+(1) The Director General or an authorised person may, in any part of the State, erect or install poles, insect traps, lures or other devices for use in detecting the presence of EHB.

 (2) A person must not, without lawful authority, remove, damage, or otherwise interfere with a pole, insect trap, lure or other device erected or installed under this regulation.